-Dota 2’s metagame is notorious for shifting and changing courses on a dime, given the flexible nature of hero roles and the huge impact items have on the game.
+Dota 2’s metagame is notorious for shifting and changing course on a dime thanks to the flexible nature of hero roles and the huge impact items have on the game.
 These days especially, diverse tournament metas are to be expected, with only a handful of heroes going unpicked.

-This tier list—based on the current competitive metagame—outlines which heroes are currently picked most often by professional teams, and those that stand out in terms of win percentages.
-Note that this list will not include every single hero, mainly because there are simply too many in Dota to count.
-Instead, we will break the list down to roughly 40 of the most popular and most effective heroes.
+Based on the current competitive metagame, this tier list outlines which heroes are picked most often by professional teams and those that stand out in terms of their win percentages.
+Note that this list will not include every hero, mainly because there are simply too many in Dota to count.
+Instead, we’ll break down the list to only include around 40 of the most popular and effective heroes.